 5. Balance Your Blood Sugar

-That’s why balancing blood sugar levels should be one of the priorities for anyone who is hoping to overcome fatigue.
+That’s why balancing blood sugar levels should be one of the top priorities for anyone who is hoping to overcome fatigue.
 Balancing my blood sugar made a big difference for me, helping me feel more energetically balanced and less anxious throughout the day.
 As a side bonus, most people with Hashimoto’s will find that their thyroid antibody levels will drop thanks to balancing their blood sugar!

 Before I balanced my blood sugar, I would get “hangry” (hungry + angry) multiple times per day.
 I found that the high carbohydrate foods I was eating were causing huge blood sugar swings, and I didn’t realize these swings were causing a spike in my thyroid antibodies and weakening my adrenals.